Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

             running = prime != 0
 ```

-And finally we can run it:
+And finally the code to run it:

 ```python
 if __name__ == "__main__":